 To copy, cut, or paste the selected track region, press Copy or press and hold Shift, and then tap Copy or Cut.
-Turn the data dial to move the highlighted track region, and then press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch) to paste it at its current location.
+Turn the data dial to move the highlighted track region, and then press the data dial, or the center cursor or Enter (MPC X), to paste it at its current location.
 Alternatively, press and hold Shift, and then tap Paste (respectively).